 For dungeons, the priority would be to use them on packs once the tank has finished pulling all the mobs together.
 Make sure that you’re targeting a mob that is within range of all the others, otherwise it may not hit everything if the mobs are a bit more spread out.

 Pneuma is a combination damage and healing ability.
 It is damage-neutral compared to Dosis, with the same 330 potency on the main target.
 For multiple targets, it is 198p on each target, making it fall behind only Phlegma for AoE.
 The 600p heal is already decent, but it is best used with Zoe for a 900p damage-neutral AoE heal.

-Due to it being AoE, it is also useful for dungeons, as well as situations such as P3S where it might be possible to hit multiple targets.
+Due to it being an AoE, it is also useful for dungeons and situations such as P3S where it might be possible to hit multiple targets.

 Toxikon is an instant cast 330 potency single target GCD.
 This makes it a damage neutral movement tool for single target encounters.
-However, it consumes Addersting charges (which are gained from your Eukrasian Diagnosis shield being consumed fully), meaning you’ll need to plan out your uses.
-For AoE scenarios, it behaves similar to Dyskrasia, but has different scaling, giving it more overall damage in all practical scenarios.
+However, it consumes Addersting charges (which are gained from your Eukrasian Diagnosis shield being consumed fully), meaning you will need to plan out your uses.
+For AoE scenarios, it behaves similarly to Dyskrasia, but has different scaling, giving it more overall damage in all practical scenarios.

-In order to use this, you’ll need to use Eukrasian Diagnosis, which unfortunately is a GCD heal.
+In order to use this, you will need to use Eukrasian Diagnosis, which unfortunately is a GCD heal.
 However, you start the instance with three charges.
 Apart from the three freebies, it is best charged during downtime so that it remains DPS-neutral.

 The heals in this section have a few things in common:

 - They all require one Addersgall charge (indicated on the top of the job gauge).